abrielap/abrielap/README.md

 - Hi, I’m @abrielap.
-I’m interested in game development and AI
+I’m interested in web development and AI
-- 🌱 I’m currently learning python, very very in beginning.
+- Python.
 - 📫 How to reach me: maira2002.01@gmail.com